ThilinaDKarunarathne/audio-guide-for-visually-impaired/README.md

 ```

 ## Step 3: Run `convert_to_onnx`
-Execute the script to convert the model to ONNX format:
+Execute the script to download models and convert the model to ONNX format:

 ```bash
 python convert_to_onnx.py